Dr Mette High

 For her study of the Mongolian gold rush, specifically the relationship between fundamental taboos related to the land and its spirits, she received her PhD in social anthropology from University of Cambridge in 2008.

 Underlying all her research projects, where money, metals and energy travel far beyond national borders, is a keen and ongoing desire to understand how global economic processes intersect with intimate moral views.
-In addition to her academic publications, she also explores these issues in collaborations with artists and film makers as well as in her work as a committee member of the UK Future Earth.
+In addition to her academic publications, she also explores these issues in collaborations with artists and film makers as well as in her work as co-Chair for Research on the Environmental Sustainability Board and screening committee member of the St Andrews Prize for the Environment.

 Teaching